Visitor Restriction Update: Effective September 16, 2020

 - We will continue to offer virtual visits for patients’ loved ones via Zoom and other technologies and encourage patients to speak to their nurse about options to stay connected to loved ones during their stay.

-Limited exceptions to the updated visitor policy will be made after careful review by the patient’s care team.
+- Limited exceptions to the updated visitor policy will be made after careful review by the patient’s care team.

-Please note that patients with confirmed or suspected COVID-19 will not be able to have inpatient visitors at this time.
+Please note that patients with confirmed or suspected COVID-19 and those under quarantine will not be able to have inpatient visitors at this time.
 We appreciate your support and understanding as we continue to adapt to the challenges COVID-19 has presented in our community.